Jules-NC/GodotARKit/README.md

 Developed for the Godot community by: **Jules Neghnagh--Chenavas**

 # Contributing
-Yes, I'm sure I made errors, especially on the UI.
+DO IT!
+I surely made errors, especially on the UI.
 Didn't even test with more than one device.
+It's also my first plugin.

 # License
 This addon has been released under the **MIT License**